 Tibet is currently being transformed, following the launch of the Chinese Communist Party’s “Western Development Strategy” in 1999.
 This strategy includes major infrastructure and industrial projects, the cornerstone of which is the China-Tibet railway.
 These kinds of projects, including mines and dams, when rolled out in low-income countries, areas of conflict and/or where rule of law is weak are problematic at the best of times.
 Tibetan people face the additional challenge of the political motivations behind the Chinese leadership’s push to ‘develop’ Tibet.
 Although the stated aim of the Western Development Strategy is to reduce the economic disparity between the richer eastern seaboard of China and poorer western provinces, the true motivation of the plan is to consolidate China’s political control over the western frontier areas including Tibet.
 The vast majority of Tibetans are not benefiting from this rapid development and are becoming increasingly marginalised economically, as well as politically.

 Considering this climate of marginalisation, the Chinese Communist Party has little to offer Tibetans other than repression.
 In China, generally, the picture is very similar.
 The democracy movement is still crushed by the “20 years of stability” that Deng Xiaoping claimed the tanks in Tiananmen Square had bought for the Party in 1989.
-As recently as February 2007, Premier Wen Jiabao wrote in an article in People’s Daily Newspaper that, “[China] must adhere to the party's basic guidelines of the primary stage of socialism for 100 years."
+In February 2007, then-Premier Wen Jiabao wrote in an article in People’s Daily Newspaper that, “[China] must adhere to the party’s basic guidelines of the primary stage of socialism for 100 years.”